-Applications for betaworks newest accelerator, Visioncamp, open September 6
+Applications for betaworks’ newest accelerator, Visioncamp, open September 6

 CoreOS’s Tectonic container platform gets full support for Microsoft Azure